arburhan/ChainID/README.md

-# ChainID – Decentralized Identity on Ethereum (Sepolia)
+# IdentiChain – Decentralized Identity on Ethereum (Sepolia)

-ChainID is a self-sovereign identity (SSI) platform enabling users to control their identity data, request/approve access, and share verifiable credentials.
+IdentiChain is a self-sovereign identity (SSI) platform enabling users to control their identity data, request/approve access, and share verifiable credentials.
 It adapts the provided whitepaper to Ethereum Sepolia testnet with a full stack: Solidity smart contracts, Node.js backend, and a React + Tailwind frontend.

 ## Features
 - User-owned DIDs with hashes on-chain; sensitive data encrypted off-chain (MongoDB)